JonLim20/CIVIC-PIV/README.md

 16. Create a folder in Matlab Online, and upload the realizations by pasting it into the folder
 17. Modify the settings as needed in the provided script (S4) and run the realizations, including the .prj and .tfw files produced in Step 3
 18. This outputs the results as vector confidence graphs and the vectors themselves as shapefiles, embedded with magnitude of movement over time
+19. All available vector shapefiles are archived in the PIV Data folder, under the "vectorshapefiles"  folder

 **Step 6: Carry out spatial join, merge tables, and generate heatmap of change**

-19. Carry out a spatial join between the sectors and the resultant vector files
+20. Carry out a spatial join between the vectors and the corresponding sectors (Sector, in the PIV Data folder) they are in
+21. Export these as .csv files to a folder containing all other spatial-joined vector .csvs
+22. Execute script S5 in python, after directing it to the relevant folder.